 Recurring job processing has never been easier.
 All you need is a single line of code:

-Hangfire uses NCrontab library to perform scheduling tasks, so you can use more complex CRON expressions:
+Hangfire uses Cronos library to perform scheduling tasks, so you can use more complex CRON expressions:

 SQL Server and Redis support